Program: Waterwise Perth action plan 2019

 Perth city buildings and Elizabeth quay

-The Waterwise Perth Action Plan 2019 was the first of successive plans to transition Boorloo (Perth) to a leading Waterwise city by 2030.
+The award-winning Waterwise Perth action plan 2019 was the first of successive plans to transition Boorloo (Perth) to a leading Waterwise city by 2030.

-The south-west of WA is one of the world’s regions most affected by climate change.
-Western Australia used to get 420 billion litres of water running into our dams each year, but with climate change significantly reducing rainfall since the mid-1970s, we can now expect just 25 billion litres.
-To ensure our city can remain beautiful, green and liveable, we must act now to be more Waterwise.
+The south-west of Western Australia is one of the world’s regions most affected by climate change.
+With climate change significantly reducing rainfall since the mid-1970s, we must act now to be more waterwise to ensure our city can remain beautiful, green and liveable.

 The first action plan called on everyone in the community to play a role.
-State Government, councils, industry, individual businesses and households all worked together to help secure our water future by taking actions aimed at reducing per-person water use in Boorloo to 110 kL a person per year.
+State Government, councils, industry, individual businesses and households all worked together to help secure our water future.

-The first plan set the groundwork to respond to the impacts of climate change on Boorloo’s water supplies and meet the water needs for a growing population.
+The first plan set the groundwork to respond to the impacts of climate change on Boorloo and Bindjareb’s (Peel) water supplies and meet the water needs for a growing population.
 It outlined the actions to be taken in the first two years of this journey and established a solid foundation for the successive plans needed to achieve our 2030 targets.

 Waterwise Perth action plan 1 infographic

-Launched on 17 October 2022, Kep Katitjin – Gabi Kaadadjan will deliver an ambitious scope of work across State Government with a greater focus on engagement with Whadjuk and Bindjareb Noongar people, climate resilience and adaptation, and water quality and ecological health.
+Launched on 17 October 2022, Kep Katitjin – Gabi Kaadadjan aimed to deliver an ambitious scope of work across State Government with a greater focus on engagement with Whadjuk and Bindjareb Noongar people, climate resilience and adaptation, and water quality and ecological health.

 Transitioning to a leading Waterwise city means changing the way we manage water in our urban landscape between now and 2030.
 This change can only be delivered by the joint efforts of State and local government, Traditional Owners, the community and urban development industry.